behavioral-ds/BirdSpotter/README.md

 ## References:
 ```
-Ram, R., Kong, Q. and Rizoiu, M.A., 2020.
-Birdspotter: A Tool for Analyzing and Labeling Twitter Users. arXiv preprint arXiv:2012.02370.
+Rohit Ram, Quyu Kong, and Marian-Andrei Rizoiu.
+2021.
+Birdspotter: A Tool for Analyzing and Labeling Twitter Users.
+In Proceedings of the Fourteenth ACM International Conference on Web Search and Data Mining (WSDM ’21), March 8–12, 2021, Virtual Event, Israel.
+ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3437963.3441695
 ```
 ```
 Rizoiu, M.A., Graham, T., Zhang, R., Zhang, Y., Ackland, R. and Xie, L. # DebateNight: The Role and Influence of Socialbots on Twitter During the 1st 2016 US Presidential Debate.
 In Twelfth International AAAI Conference on Web and Social Media (ICWSM'18), 2018. https://arxiv.org/abs/1802.09808